Curator's Corner

 By Karl Cole, posted on Oct 15, 2024

 In case you have any doubt that the heritage of ancient cultures from Central and South American has endured to the present day, all one has to do is look at the influences of ancient art on contemporary Latinx artists.
-The influence of ancient Central and South American art began appearing in 1900s artists’ work throughout the Western hemisphere, particularly in the Mexican Mural Movement that developed in the 1920s.
+In the 1900s, the influence of ancient Central and South American art began appearing in artists’ work throughout the Western hemisphere, particularly in the Mexican Mural Movement that developed in the 1920s.
 Although I’ve mentioned Artes Guadalupanos de Aztlán in a previous post, I think it bears repeating because it was a revolutionary artists’ group that produced murals in the American Southwest and West.

 Mural by Artes Guadalupaños de Aztlán titled Saint Francis Drive Mural (1972).
 View of two sides of a building covered with mural featuring people, Quetzalcoatl, vases of flowers against a background of sun rays across fields.